 What to do when your dog has stomach upset?

-This is the main aspect of this article.
 For someone who has not seen a dog experience stomach upset before, being clueless as to what to do is inevitable.
 What should I do?
 When should I take my dog to see a veterinary doctor?
-Your questions would be answered.
-In severe cases, stomach upset can be mortal.

 Fast the Dog: The first thing to do with a dog showing visible signs of stomach illness is to withhold food from it for a 12 to 24 hour period.
 This is helpful because sometimes the dog’s stomach just needs to rest.
 Stomachs work hard too, digesting food and an upset is likely if there is no time to rest and recover.
 To know if your dog is getting better, after the fast, you may give it food in very small amounts, especially for the first normal meal it takes.
 This helps to test his stomach to know if he is truly fine.

 Water: Give the dog access to clean drinking water and watch how he drinks.
 If he drinks less than normal and is still sick after 24 hours, visit your veterinarian.
-Also, you may want to ration the water your dog drinks at this point.
-The dog would be really dehydrated and thirsty at this point but if he drinks too much water, he may vomit.
-So, along with withholding food, consider withholding water too, for a while
+Your dog could be dehydrated at this point.

 Bland Diet: If your dog goes through the fast and shows no sign of pain, continue treatment by giving it a bland diet for the next 24 hours again.
 If your dog still looks sick after fasting it, or if it vomits or has diarrhea (especially if there is blood in vomit or stool), you should see a veterinarian immediately.
 The bland diet you may give to him could include rice, white pasta, boiled mashed potato and low-fat meat that are easily digestible.
 Some low-fat meat you may give to your dog is chicken breast, rabbit, turkey etc. You may also request from your veterinarian, special dog food formulas that aid recovery from a stomach upset.